315+ Telescopes Ranked

 The C6N Optical Tube

-The Celestron Advanced VX 6″ Newtonian’s optical tube assembly is a 6” (150mm) f/5 Newtonian reflector, which has a focal length of 750mm.
-This is similar in specs to many imaging Newtonian astrographs out there, along with 6” f/5 tabletop Dobsonians.
-As is typical for these scopes, the optics in the Advanced VX 6” Newtonian are quite good, and at f/5, coma is barely visible at the edges of the field of a 1.25” eyepiece, though cheaper wide-angle eyepieces will have other aberrations at low powers away from the center of the field.
+The Celestron Advanced VX 6″ Newtonian’s optical tube assembly is a 6” (150mm) aperture Newtonian reflector, which has a focal ratio of f/5 and focal length of 750mm.
+This is similar in specs to many imaging Newtonian astrographs that I’ve seen out there, along with cheaper 6” f/5 tabletop Dobsonians.

-I achieve collimation of the C6N optical tube through the use of three collimation screws on the back of the primary mirror cell and three hex screws on the secondary mirror holder, allowing you to adjust the alignment of the mirrors as needed.
-You’ll need a collimation tool, sold separately, to accurately collimate the C6N, since one is not included with the telescope by default.
+I achieve collimation of the C6N optical tube through the use of three collimation screws on the back of the primary mirror cell and three hex screws on the secondary mirror holder, allowing me to adjust the alignment of each mirror as needed.

-Accessories
+The Accessories

 Like most Celestron computerized telescopes, the Advanced VX 6” Newtonian includes only one eyepiece, a 25mm Plossl providing 30x with the C6N optical tube and with a roughly 52-degree apparent field of view, which translates to a true field of 1.75 degrees across in the sky, or 5.5 times the angular diameter of the full Moon.
-While the 25mm Plossl does not max out the true field of the C6N, it is pretty close and is a decent ocular for low-power views of deep-sky objects.
-Additional eyepieces are necessary for higher magnifications.

 The Advanced VX Equatorial Mount

-The Advanced VX mount is Celestron’s low-cost GoTo computerized German equatorial mount.
-It is priced lower than competitors with a higher weight capacity, but makes compromises in its quality in order to achieve this.
 The biggest of these compromises is the use of cheap servo motors in the Advanced VX.
 Servo motors provide less precise tracking and guiding capabilities than stepper motors found in most other mounts, which can be problematic for deep-sky imaging.
 The Sky-Watcher HEQ5 Pro, EQ6R Pro, and various mounts from iOptron are vastly superior for deep-sky astrophotography purposes compared to the Advanced VX.

-The other mechanical and technical aspects of the Advanced VX mount are also noticeably inferior to more expensive designs; the declination shaft is improperly supported by its bearing, and the mount saddle accepts Vixen and CGE-style dovetail plates but is a hair too narrow to support a true Losmandy D-style plate (millimeters wider than the CGE design) and grips dovetails with a simple pair of screws that dig into the metal and do not provide as secure a grip as a clamping design.
-Interfacing with the Advanced VX via a PC can be done with ASCOM drivers, but the mount requires you to use a MicroUSB cable and connect via the hand controller, rather than directly to the mount with a cable.
-This means that the Advanced VX also does not support EQMOD software and requires you to autoguide through its own ST-4 port rather than via a PC connection due to its lack of software support.
-Celestron also neglects to include a polar scope for polar aligning the mount by default in order to keep the retail price as low as possible.
+4. Interfacing with the Advanced VX via a PC can be done with ASCOM drivers, but the mount requires me to use a MicroUSB cable and connect via the hand controller, rather than directly to the mount with a cable.
+This means that the Advanced VX also does not support EQMOD software and requires me to autoguide through its own ST-4 port rather than via a PC connection due to its lack of software support.

-In spite of its flaws, the Advanced VX can still work fairly well if you take its limitations into account.
 The 6” f/5 C6N optical tube is a fairly hefty payload for the Advanced VX to handle, at about 12 lbs bare, rising to 15 lbs with a camera and guiding equipment attached.
-However, if you don’t take overly long exposures and can achieve a good polar alignment, you should be fine.
+However, if I don’t take overly long exposures and can achieve a good polar alignment, I can do fine with the whole setup.

 Apart from the additional steps of balancing and polar alignment, the Advanced VX handles a lot like Celestron’s cheaper alt-azimuth GoTo mounts, using the same NexStar+ hand controller should you not elect to operate it through your PC.
-The C6N attaches to the dovetail saddle and balances with a single 11 lb counterweight, though barely, so you’ll need an additional weight or counterweight shaft extension for imaging purposes.
-Polar alignment can be accomplished with Celestron’s All-Star Polar Align, a polar scope, or a tool such as the PoleMaster.

-Once polar alignment is complete, you simply go through a 3-star alignment, and the Advanced VX will then automatically slew to and track anything in its 40,000 object database.
+Once polar alignment is complete, we simply go through a 3-star alignment, and the Advanced VX will then automatically slew to and track anything in its 40,000 object database.
 Features such as a sync tool and PPEC are available to improve tracking and GoTo accuracy for visual use throughout an observation session if inaccuracies build up.

 The Advanced VX accepts Celestron accessories such as the SkySync GPS, SkyPortal WiFi adapter, and StarSense AutoAlign.
 It runs off DC power with the supplied power cord, but an AC adapter is available separately.